Microdosing THC & Cannabis

 ● Tinctures: Alcohol or oil-based extracts of cannabis, tinctures tend to be one of the most common products used for microdosing.
 This is because they’re regarded as very easy to work with, requiring no special equipment or extra accessories; you can simply drop the tincture under the tongue using a dropper and then get on with their day.

-● Edibles: Products like CBD gummies and THC pastilles can also be very useful for microdosing, as you can easily learn exactly how much CBD or THC is contained within each edible.
+● Edibles: Products like CBD gummies and THC pastilles can also be very useful for microdosing, as you can easily learn by reading the cannabis label, exactly how much CBD or THC is contained within each edible.
 You can then use this as a measure to control how many cannabinoids you are consuming per day.

 ● Vape cartridges: Vape pens are another option to consider for microdosing marijuana.
 Consumers can apply the tried-and-true “start low, go slow method,” beginning by inhaling a small amount and gauging the effects before increasing the dosage.